wkliao/pandana_read_case/README.md

                    2: use MPI_file_read_all, all datasets in one group at a time
                    3: use chunk-aligned partitioning and H5Dread to read one dataset at a time.
-When used, -s argument is ignored.
+When set, option -s is ignored.
                       Reading key datasets are distributed using H5Dread, one dataset at a time.
     [-r number]    parallelization method (0 or 1)